 The DCC will develop and maintain online web forms for the laboratories for data collection, both for baseline and annual follow-up.
 The data will be validated with extensive edit rules and the CCs/Lab will be able to correct errors real time.
 Access will be limited and will require secure login authentication.
-The DCC will provide training and documentation to laboratory personnel on the data entry process and will be available to answer question and resolve issues as necessary.
+The DCC will provide training and documentation to laboratory personnel on the data entry process and will be available to answer questions and resolve issues as necessary.
 The data collected will be stored on a secure database in the DCC and will be backed up every night.
+The web application will be available 24/7.
 Reports will be generated as necessary with real-time data.